 Expats needing a Schengen visa will have to complete an application form, gather supporting documents and submit these to their closest Dutch embassy or consulate before they travel.
-All documents must be in English or Dutch.
-In some cases, applicants may have to provide additional documents at the discretion of the Dutch embassy or consulate.
+Required documents will vary according to the type of Schengen visa being applied for.

 Non-EU citizens will need a residence permit if they intend to stay in the Netherlands for more than three months.
 Residence permits are usually valid for one year and are renewable for up to five years.

 A common approach is to apply at the Dutch Immigration and Naturalisation Service within a few days of arriving in the Netherlands – however, in some circumstances it may be necessary to apply for a long-stay entry visa prior to travelling to the Netherlands.
 This is known as an MVV (Machtiging tot Voorlopig Verblijf) and allows entry into the country as a prospective resident rather than a tourist.
 An application for a residence permit is usually lodged at the same time.